opencitations/oc_graphenricher/README.md

 Use `deduplicate()` instead of `deduplicate_and_save()` when another application needs to manage storage or provenance output itself.
 Use `preferred_survivors` with a set of entity URIs to keep selected entities when duplicate clusters are merged.
+Use `merge_clusters()` when another application has already selected the merge clusters, for example from a reviewed CSV.
+The mapping key is the surviving entity URI and the values are the URIs to merge into it.
+This method does not discover or merge any extra duplicates outside the provided mapping.

 For configuration options and usage details, see the documentation.